MbuguaCaleb/real_time_coffee_app/README.md

 **Flutter Provider**

 ```
-(a)It is the google recommended package for state management in flutter.The Provider wraps around the root widget ag the app and has
+(a)It is the google recommended package for state management in flutter.

+The Provider wraps around the root widget ag the app and has
 access to the stream..Making data from the stream accessible to the root widget as well as other successive widgets.

 ```